EasyIce667/AI-Powered-Mental-Health-Support-Chatbot-for-Crisis-Intervention/README.markdown

 ## Overview

-This repository contains the implementation of a command-line interface (CLI)-based AI-powered mental health support chatbot developed as part of a capstone project during an internship at **MindCare Solutions** (April–June 2025).
+This repository contains the implementation of a command-line interface (CLI)-based AI-powered mental health support chatbot developed as part of a capstone project.
 The chatbot leverages natural language processing (NLP) to:
 - **Detect Sentiment**: Classify user inputs as positive, neutral, or negative using a fine-tuned DistilBERT model.
 - **Identify Crises**: Detect potential crisis situations (e.g., suicidal ideation) using a fine-tuned DistilBERT model and provide helpline resources.
 - **Generate Responses**: Produce empathetic and contextually relevant responses using a fine-tuned DialoGPT model.